About this Session

-Mikari has participated in many shows and productions; including musicals, solo performances, and cabarets, where she has played leading roles such as Mrs Darling in Peter Pan and ensemble and dancer roles in shows such as; 13 The Musical, Seussical the Musical, Pipi Long Stockings, Madagascar, Wicked and many more.
+Mikari has participated in many shows and productions; including musicals, solo performances, and cabarets.
+She has played leading roles such as Mrs. Darling in Peter Pan and ensemble roles in shows; 13 The Musical, Seussical the Musical, Pipi Long Stockings, Madagascar, Wicked, and many more.
 She has also been to NSW twice to compete in the Junior Theatre Celebration.

 Oliver travelled to the United States in January 2019 with a select group of Adelaide Youth Theatre performers to compete in the Junior Theatre Festival in Atlanta.
 They performed a version of Madagascar: A Musical Adventure Jr in which Oliver starred as Marty the Zebra, and worked with Broadway professionals in New York.
 Oliver was also lucky enough to be a part of the 2019 Class of Cabaret programme.
 After months of mentorship from industry professionals Michael Griffiths and Amelia Ryan, Oliver performed a cabaret set in June as a part of the Adelaide Cabaret Festival.
 Professionally, Oliver performed in the kids' production Snowmageddon: Penguins of Antarctica in July 2018 with Heaps Good Productions.